-Airbus: ministers have 'no clue' on Brexit
+Airbus: Ministers have 'no clue' on Brexit

 The chief executive of planemaker Airbus has accused the government of having no idea how to take the UK out of the EU without damaging the country.

-Tom Enders said Downing Street "still has no clue, no consensus on how to execute Brexit without severe harm".
+Tom Enders said it "still has no clue, or at least no consensus, on how to execute Brexit without severe harm".

 He was speaking as ministers prepare to meet at the prime minister's country residence to agree a blueprint for the UK's future relationship with the EU.